JJYRJJ/PyTeacher/README.md

 # PyTeacher
 ## Introduction
 PyTeacher helps you to create a simple and interactive quiz for new Chinese Python learners.
 It leverages LLMs to generate code filling questions, check answers, and discuss any problem.
 It can also enrich the quiz and improve the question generator by validating questions.
 Hope it can play as a helpful teacher for children who are just starting to learn Python.

-The project is based on Python Flask and Azure OpenAI API.
-Visit http://20.243.206.18:5000/ to see our demo.
+The project is based on Python Flask.

 ![Screenshot.png](Screenshot.png)

+## Requirement
+- Azure OpenAI API
+- A linux workstation for the deployment

 ## Features
 - **Quiz Creation**: Users can create programming quizzes with different difficulty levels.